-To receive your testamur on the graduation date, follow the 3 steps on this page.
+To receive your testamur on the graduation date, you must follow the steps on this page.

-You are required to submit two digital copies of the final and examined version of your PhD or Masters by Research thesis - a public version and a master copy.
+You must deposit two digital copies of the final and examined version of your PhD or Masters by Research thesis - a master copy and a public version in PDF format.

 - Originality statement, Copyright and Authenticity statements

 - Inclusion of Publications Statement

 All candidates will have completed these forms online when submitting your thesis for examination via GRIS.
 You can access these documents via the GRIS Alumni portal.

 - To include these documents in your files, you must print to PDF or take screenshots of the mandatory statements and insert them behind the title page of your final thesis.

 - Select the checkboxes, including the green 'Candidate's Declaration' as shown in the example document screenshots below.